Pizza night is always a favorite, especially when you have great tasting pizza from some of the most popular restaurants.

 ground nutmeg

-Pour milk into a 2-cup measuring cup.
-Cook 3 1/2 to 4 1/2 minutes, at power level 6, or until almost boiling.
+Pour the milk into a 2-cup measuring cup or microwave safe bowl.
+Cook on 60% power for 3 1/2 to 4 1/2 minutes, or until just barely boiling.

 To prevent the custard from overflowing, use a microwave-safe dish with high sides and place it on a microwave-safe plate to catch any spills.